FoxxMD/blog/_posts/2026-04-20-scaling-renovate.md

 EX: For `image: docker.io/library/redis:7` it should instead use `registry-docker.example.com/library.redis:7`

 Finally, we give an explicit hint to Renovate what the default registry is by configuring [`registryUrls`](https://docs.renovatebot.com/configuration-options/#registryurls).
-Without this config Renovate will still try to use `docker.io/...` when no registry prefix is present.
-The `registryAliases` config above only tells it what to do when the prefix is *explicitly* in the image.
+Without this config Renovate will still try to use `docker.io/...` when no registry prefix is present.[^registryAliasExplicit]

+[^registryAliasExplicit]: The `registryAliases` config above only tells it what to do when the prefix is *explicitly* in the image.

 Add to **the beginning** of `packageRules`: